fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 When at least one router in a set of vias is exchanging color information via the Arista Proprietary Color option, they MUST use the Arista-compatible hash algorithm to compare colors.

+# Cisco Systems Compatibility {#cisco-compatibility}

+Cisco has independently of this draft, implemented hashing based on Router-ID as discussed in {{routerid}}, except for a few differences listed here.

+The hash algorithm used is the RP hash defined in {{RFC7761}} section 4.7.2.
+Using this hash, the hash value is calculated by doing hash(router-id, 32, hash(group, 32, source)).
+In case multiple entries hash to the same value, the re-hash is using the interface ID announced in the
+{{RFC6395}} Hello Option rather than local information.

+Hashing based on color is not implemented.

 # Sample Hash Values